 Yoshikawa, H. (2011).
 Immigrants raising citizens: Undocumented parents and their young children.
 New York: Russell Sage Foundation.Shinn, M., & Yoshikawa, H. (2008).
 (Eds.).
 Toward positive youth development: Transforming schools and community programs.
 New York: Oxford University PressSELE.

-- Zhang, C., Fong, V.L., Yoshikawa, H., Way, N., Chen, X., Lu, Z., & Deng, H. (in press).
+- Zhang, C., Fong, V.L., Yoshikawa, H., Way, N., Chen, X., Lu, Z., & Deng, H. (2019).
 Maternal or paternal grandmother?
 The transformation of patrilineal practice in grandparent care in urban China among families with infants.Journal of Marriage and Family.

 - Poteat, V. P., Calzo, J. P., Yoshikawa, H., Rosenbach, S. B., Ceccolini, C. J., & Marx, R. A. (2019).
 Extracurricular settings as a space to address sociopolitical crises: the case of discussing immigration in gender-sexuality alliances following the 2016 US Presidential election.
 American Educational Research Journal, 0002831219839033.